Radiotherapy for brain cancer symptoms

 When cancer has spread to the brain from a primary cancer elsewhere in the body, it is called a secondary brain tumour or a brain metastasis.
 A cancer growing inside the brain increases pressure inside the skull.
 This can cause symptoms such as a bad headache, sickness, and increasing drowsiness.

 Radiotherapy is the most common treatment for secondary brain tumours.
 It can shrink the cancer, relieve the pressure inside your skull, and so relieve your symptoms.
-It is likely to be the most effective treatment available because very few cancer drugs can get from the bloodstream into the brain.
 There is information about secondary brain tumours and treatment with radiotherapy in the brain tumour section.

 Your doctor may suggest that you have radiotherapy to the whole of your brain, as well as the obvious areas of cancer.
 This is because there are likely to be cancer cells in other parts of the brain that are too small to show up on a scan.
 Radiotherapy to the whole head may kill these small areas of cancer and so stop them causing problems in the future.